KenticoDevTrev/KX12To13Converter/readme.md

 * Since Inline Widgets do not exist in KX13, you can configure these to Ignore, Split, Wrap, or Add After (details on the Widget Configuration UI Step).
 * You can parse multiple zones into a single Editable Area if you wish.

+# GUIDE ON UPGRADING
+The [Wiki](https://github.com/KenticoDevTrev/KX12To13Converter/wiki) has an in depth guide to using this tool, and what to do during upgrade.
+Please read this and follow along!

 # Acknowledgement, Contributions, bug fixes and License

 This tool is free for all to use, and probably my last major tool for the KX12 Portal Engine system.